 Newfoundland school district investigating complaints of 'ugly girls' polls

-In this May 16, 2012 file photo, the Facebook logo is displayed on an iPad in Philadelphia.
+The Facebook logo is displayed on an iPad in Philadelphia on May 16, 2012.
 (AP / Matt Rourke)

 The Canadian Press

 Published Monday, January 11, 2016 3:50PM EST

 Last Updated Monday, January 11, 2016 4:41PM EST

 ST. JOHN'S, N.L. -- The Newfoundland and Labrador English School District is now checking out complaints of six anonymous polls online that ranked girls based on their looks.